cloud-66-internal/help.cloud66.com/_includes/tutorials/network-configuration.md

 ### Maintenance mode
 When you have to make manual changes to your application or push out a breaking change, you may not be able to guarantee that your application will be able to serve content or act correctly.

-During such times, you can set your stack into <i>maintenance mode</i>, which puts up a holding page (either a default Cloud 66 page, or your own) for the duration of your maintenance work.
+During such times, you can set your application into <i>maintenance mode</i>, which puts up a holding page (either a default Cloud 66 page, or your own) for the duration of your maintenance work.

-You can still safely redeploy your stack while maintenance mode is enabled - the maintenance page will be served until you turn off maintenance mode on your stack.
+You can still safely redeploy your application while maintenance mode is enabled - the maintenance page will be served until you turn off maintenance mode on your application.

 To supply your own maintenance page, simply place your file in the following path of your repository: